 How to apply

-We have developed a scheme for making payments from this money to people who are most in need and a leaflet about the scheme is available in the Downloads section.
+We have a scheme for making payments from this money to people who are most in need:

 Who to contact